25 August 2019 Hong Kong protest: Date and route

 A map of the parade route shows the original route in red, the final route in blue, and the unchanged route in purple.

 The march was organized by the Tsuen Kwai Tsing March Preparatory Committee, with Lam Kai-hong as the applicant and Yu Ngai-ming as the coordinator.
-The march took place on August 25, 2019, in the Tsuen Wan and Kwai Tsing districts of Hong Kong, starting from Kwai Chung Sports Ground, passing through Kuai Fuk Road, Yeung Uk Road, and other roads, and ending at Tsuen Wan Park.
-The original date for the march was August 18, 2019, but it was postponed by a week because the Civil Human Rights Front later planned to hold a march on the same day (eventually, the "Stop the Police-Triad Collusion, Implement the Five Demands" rally).
-The original plan for the march was to gather at Kwai Fong (South) Bus Terminal at 2:30 PM on August 25, with the march starting at 3:00 PM and concluding at Tsuen Wan Park for a rally.
-On August 23, the police issued a letter of objection to the march, citing the bus terminal as an unsuitable gathering place.
-However, the central plaza of Tsuen Wan Park, where the rally was scheduled to be held from 5:00 PM to 8:00 PM, was approved.
-The applicant appealed and reached an agreement with the police on the march route during an appeal hearing on August 24, after which the appeal was withdrawn.
+The march took place on 25 August 2019, in the Tsuen Wan and Kwai Tsing districts of Hong Kong, starting from Kwai Chung Sports Ground, passing through Kuai Fuk Road, Yeung Uk Road, and other roads, and ending at Tsuen Wan Park.
+The original date for the march was 18 August, but it was postponed by a week because the Civil Human Rights Front later planned to hold a march on the same day (eventually, the "Stop the Police-Triad Collusion, Implement the Five Demands" rally).
+The original plan for the march was to gather at Kwai Fong (South) Bus Terminal at 2:30 p.m. on 25 August, with the march starting at 3:00 p.m. and concluding at Tsuen Wan Park for a rally.
+On 23 August, the police issued a letter of objection to the march, citing the bus terminal as an unsuitable gathering place.
+However, the central plaza of Tsuen Wan Park, where the rally was scheduled to be held from 5:00 p.m. to 8:00 p.m., was approved.
+The applicant appealed and reached an agreement with the police on the march route during an appeal hearing on 24 August, after which the appeal was withdrawn.
 The march was subsequently approved, with the gathering point changed to Kwai Chung Sports Ground for safety reasons, and the organizers agreed to march along the sidewalks.
 After the route was revised, the gathering point, start time, and endpoint remained the same, but the route was altered to enter Kwai Fuk Road via Hing Shing Road and proceed to Tsuen Wan Park via Ma Tau Pa Road, bypassing a section of Yeung Uk Road.